vkuznet/TFaaS/src/Go/README.md

 # to increase verbosity level of the server
 scurl -XPOST -d '{"level":1}' https://localhost:8083/verbose

+# query prediction for our image (if we run TFaaS as image classifier)
+scurl https://localhost:8083/image -F 'image=@/path/file.png'

 # use JSON API to get prediction for our input data
 scurl -XPOST -d '{"keys":["a","b"],"values":[1.1,2.0]}' https://localhost:8083/json